nagelpat/java-pcf-workshops/README.md

 	```
 	...
 	FAILED
-	Could not find service flight-repository to bind to mr-fa
+	Could not find service flight-repository to bind to flight-availability
 	```

   `cf marketplace`  Check out what services are available

-  `cf marketplace -s p-mysql pre-existing-plan ...`  Check out the service details like available plans
+  `cf marketplace -s p-mysql dev-128mb ...`  Check out the service details like available plans

-  `cf create-service ...`   Create a service instance with the name `flight-repository`
+  `cf create-service ...`   Create a service instance with the name `flight-repository` and plan `dev-128mb`

   `cf service ...`  Check out the service instance.
 Is it ready to use?